-Behavior Change Support Systems (BCSS), already running for the fifth time at Persuasive Technology, is a workshop that builds around the concept of systems that are specifically designed to help and support behavior change in individuals or groups.
-The highly multi-disciplinary nature of designing and implementing behavior change strategies and systems for the strategies has been in the forefront of this workshop from the very beginning.
-This year the workshop comprises of new and interesting work on BCSSs in general and also a more focused theme of design and evaluation of coaching systems in the domain of health and well-being.
+Behaviour Change Support Systems (BCSS), already running for the 10th time at Persuasive Technology, is a workshop that builds around the concept of systems that are specifically designed to help and support behaviour change in individuals or groups.
+The highly multi-disciplinary nature of designing and implementing behaviour change strategies and systems for the strategies has been in the forefront of this workshop from the very beginning.

-Research into BCSS reveals an interdisciplinary research and education area transcending the traditional use of technology as helpful to merely improve the accessibility, affordability, and efficiency of services within the institutional contexts.
 Technology has the capacity to create smart (virtual) persuasive environments that provide simultaneously multimodal cues and psycho-physiological feedback for personal change by strengthening emotional, social, and physical presence.
-Moreover, smart environments collect and analyze sensor data by self-tracking behaviors, emotions, and thoughts; presenting a quantified holistic self-concept that will shed new light on how technology integrates in our lives, and how people engage each other and their environments using unobtrusive and pervasive technologies.
-An array of persuasive applications has been developed over the past decade with an aim to induce desirable behavior change.
-Persuasive applications have shown promising results in motivating and supporting people to change or adopt new behaviors and attitudes, in various domains such as health and wellbeing, sustainable energy, education, and marketing.
+An array of persuasive applications has been developed over the past decade with an aim to induce desirable behaviour change.
+Persuasive applications have shown promising results in motivating and supporting people to change or adopt new behaviours and attitudes in various domains such as health and wellbeing, sustainable energy, education, and marketing.

 This workshop aims at connecting multidisciplinary researchers, practitioners and experts from a variety of scientific domains, such as information sciences, human-computer interaction, industrial design, psychology and medicine.
 This interactive workshop will act as a forum where experts from multiple disciplines can present their work, and can discuss and debate the pillars for persuasive technology.